 Cub Lake Area

 While I can’t praise enough the Cub Lake hike in fall, the immediate lake area may look disappointing during this season.
 Soon-to-completely-disappear lily pads still remind of the flowery abundance of the lake during the summer months.
-Fallen and burn trees embrace the once remarkable waterbody with towering 12,922-foot Stones Peak at its western end.
+Fallen and burn trees surround the once remarkable waterbody with towering 12,922-foot Stones Peak at its western end.

 For a while, the mild fires didn’t affect the area.
 Yet as the weather changed unexpectedly, which is the only predictable thing in the mountains, so did the severity of the wildfire.
-3,500 acres in the Cub Lake, lower Forest Canyon, and Moraine Park areas got burned.
+3,500 acres in the Cub Lake, lower Forest Canyon, and Moraine Park areas were burned.

 The damage of what is known as the largest wildfire in Rocky Mountain National Park’s history was devastating.
 Even a decade later, the Cub Lake hike still reveals the harshness of the tragedy.